djpardis/djpardis.github.io/index.md

 Here is my bio for conferences and talks.

 > Pardis Noorzad is the founder and CEO of General Folders, pioneering
-> secure data exchange solutions.
+> secure data infrastructure solutions.
 Previously, she led data science at Carbon Health and
 > Twitter.
 Her expertise spans healthcare, social media, and fintech, complemented by degrees in software engineering,
 > math, and AI.